In this article, I’m going to answer the pressing question:

 I’ll discuss all three of these causes below in more detail.

 Just before I get into the details, it’s worth noting that this type of cat behavior is the main reason why so many cats are put outside.

-Rather than having their home turned into a smelly cat toilet, owners place the cat outside to do their business.
+Rather than having your home smell like cat litter, owners place the cat outside to do their business.

 Inevitably cat owners will end up disliking their furry firends and wish they never got one, if the problem persists.